kubeflow/website/content/docs/components/misc/metadata.md

 by tracking and managing the metadata that the workflows produce.

-In this context, _metadata_ means information about executions (runs), models, datasets, and other _artifacts_ that form the inputs and outputs of the workflow components.
+In this context, _metadata_ means information about executions (runs), models, datasets, and other artifacts. _Artifacts_ are the files and objects that form the inputs and outputs of the components in your ML workflow.

 ## Installing the Metadata component